alexirpan/alexirpan.github.io/about.md

 In my free time, I primarily play card games, play video games, or participate in puzzle hunts.
 My main game is Dominion, which I play competitively.
 At my best, I was in the top 20 worldwide.
 I'm also prone to joining fandoms.
-I watch *My Little Pony: Friendship is Magic* (which has officially concluded), and most of my music library is still made of Touhou music.
+I'm a fan of *My Little Pony: Friendship is Magic* (which has officially concluded), and most of my music library is still made of Touhou music.